Far-From-Here-studio/ScreenSpace-Rain-Wetness-Effect/README.md

 # Description:

-Create Rainy effect in a ScreenSpace fashion by encoding the HDRP normal and smoothness buffer, Using *FullScreen Wetness Controller* in the Sample Scene, users can handle the global wetness effect, RainDrops custom RenderTexture and VFXgraph ColorBuffer main properties
+Create Rainy effect in a **ScreenSpace** fashion by encoding the **HDRP normal and smoothness buffer**,

+Using *FullScreen Wetness Controller* in the Sample Scene, users can handle the global Wetness effect, the RainDrops custom RenderTexture and the VFXgraph ColorBuffer main properties

-Users can create mask for the Rain and Wetness effect directly in the demo using Polybrush, painting black or white vertex color.
+Users can create vertex painted mask for the Rain and Wetness effect directly in the Demo Scene using **Polybrush**, painting black or white vertex color.

-This demo showcase some central Shader :
+**This demo showcase some central Shader** :

 - ModifyNormalRoughness (fullscreen) ShaderGraph => handle the combination of all the custom buffers and create the final surface effect that apply to all object using the mask and *FullScreen Wetness Controller* properties
 - Custom RenderTexture Droplets (rain/glide) Shaders => check the materials exposed on the *FullScreen Wetness Controller* to access to this advanced shaders

-CustomPass GameObjects (child of *FullScreen Wetness Controller*):
+**CustomPass GameObjects (child of *FullScreen Wetness Controller*)**:

 - Screen Space Wetness
 - Rain On Camera
 - Render VFX to Custom Buffer
 - Debug Vertex Color

-Refer To the Documentation included in the repository for more information about how to use.
+Refer To the Documentation included in the repository for more information about how to use and included content